alihen/watchbuild/README.md

 WatchBuild is a simple standalone tool that shows a notification once your newly uploaded build was successfully processed by iTunes Connect.

-Once the build is ready to be pushed to TestFlight or for review, you get a macOS notification.
-You can even directly click on the notification to open the build on iTunes Connect.
+Once the build is ready to be pushed to TestFlight or for review, you can receive a Slack Notification via Webhook, this is ideal for CI environments.

 ### Why use WatchBuild?